Lichtenvoorde

 Lichtenvoorde is a town in the east of the Netherlands, in the municipality of Oost Gelre.

 Lichtenvoorde holds a flower parade (bloemencorso) every September at the start of its annual festival.
 The parade features floats covered in flowers (usually dahlias) in imaginative designs depicting a variety of themes.

-Lichtenvoorde has a motorcross circuit on which international grands prix are held.
+Lichtenvoorde has a motocross circuit on which international grands prix are held.

 History

 Lichtenvoorde was the name of a municipality that included the town and the villages of Lievelde, Zieuwent, Vragender and Harreveld, until 1 January 2005, when all were merged into the municipality of Oost Gelre.

 Its inhabitants are known colloquially as keienslöppers (boulder draggers) due to a historic event.
 On 15 March 1874, 99 of the town's shoemakers dragged a 20 ton boulder a distance of around four kilometres to the marketplace to serve as a centerpiece for commemoration of King William III's silver jubilee, after 25 years on the country's throne.
 The boulder remains there to this day, topped by a stone lion holding the town's coat of arms.